 Unit 1 - Reading and Creating Texts; Analysing and Presenting Argument

-- In this unit, students read and respond to texts analytically and creatively. - They analyse arguments and the use of persuasive language in texts and create their own texts intended to position audiences.
+- Students read and respond to texts analytically and creatively. - They analyse arguments and the use of persuasive language in texts and create their own texts intended to position audiences.

 Unit 2 - Reading and Comparing Texts; Analysing and Presenting Argument